dhsama51/dhsama51/README.md

 <div align="center">

 I am an undergraduate student at **Kookmin University**, majoring in **Information Security & Cryptomathematics** and double majoring in **Software**.
-My current interests lie in **Computer Vision, 3D Vision, Spatial AI, and Multimodal AI**.
+My current interests lie in **systems and network security, TLS/PKI, web security, and empirical vulnerability analysis**.

-Previously, I studied cryptography, network security, and secure systems, which helped me build a strong foundation in **mathematical reasoning, system-level implementation, and experimental problem solving**.
+Through research and coursework, I have reproduced published attacks, examined whether their assumptions hold in open-source environments, and implemented security protocols and cryptographic primitives.
-I am now expanding this background toward AI research, especially in **visual perception, spatial understanding, and multimodal reasoning for complex environments**.
+I aim to extend these experiences toward identifying and experimentally validating security problems in **real-world protocols and implementations**.

 </div>